mickaelsilva/chewBBACA_tutorial/README.md

-[comment]: <> (Create chewbbaca-tutorial git)
 ## Objective
-The objective of this tutorial is to illustrate the complete workflow of a chewBBACA pipeline for creating a wgMLST and a cgMLST schema for a colection of 712 _Streptococcus agalactiae_ genomes (32 complete genomes and 680 assemblies deposited on the Sequence Read Archive) by providing step-by-step instructions and displaying the obtained outputs.
+The objective of this tutorial is to illustrate the complete workflow of a chewBBACA pipeline for creating a wgMLST and a cgMLST schema for a colection of 714 _Streptococcus agalactiae_ genomes (32 complete genomes and 683 assemblies deposited on the Sequence Read Archive) by providing step-by-step instructions and displaying the obtained outputs.

 All information about NCBI genomes used in this example is on the [.tsv file](https://github.com/mickaelsilva/chewBBACA_tutorial/blob/master/genomes/NCBI_genomes_proks.Sagalactiae_allGenomes.2016_08_03.tsv). inside the `genomes` folder.